Inheriting a piece of land is often associated with strong emotions—the most obvious being grief after the loss of a family member or close friend.

 Mistake #2: Assuming You Own It Free and Clear

-The most common type of lien is a mortgage — a loan used to purchase the property from a local or national bank, or even a private or hard money lender.
-Other types of liens include tax liens (from the county or township), Homeowner Association (HOA) or Property Owner Association (POA) liens (when owners fail to pay annual or monthly HOA/POA fees), IRS liens, or even a utilities lien or mechanic’s lien.
+The most common type of lien is a mortgage.
+This is a loan used to purchase the property from a local or national bank, or even a private or hard money lender.
+Other types of liens include tax liens, Homeowner Association (HOA) or Property Owner Association (POA) liens, IRS liens, or even a utilities or mechanic’s lien.

 If the property is still in probate, the executor (legal representative of the estate) will determine whether or not there are any outstanding liens or debts that need to be paid.
-But keep in mind that the property bequeathed to you may need to be sold by the estate in order to cover these debts.
+Also, be aware that the property bequeathed to you may need to be sold by the estate in order to cover these debts.

 Finally, you’ll need to make sure the land is currently not in use or in possession by a third party.
 For instance, the previous owner may have leased the land for farming or hunting.
-If someone has a lease on the land, legally, you may need to honor that lease until it expires.
+If that’s the case, you may need to honor that lease until it expires.

-If this is the case, someone has already purchased the land and is paying monthly installments on it.
-The buyer can use and possess the land, but the deed remains in the previous owner’s name as long as the payments are still being made.
+In other words, someone may have already purchased the land and is paying monthly installments on it.
+In most cases, the buyer can use and possess the land, but the deed remains in the previous owner’s name as long as the payments are still being made.
 (It’s not unlike a lease-to-own situation.)

 Only after the land is paid in full (often after several years) will it be conveyed to the buyer using a deed, which is then recorded with the county.
-Depending on the state or county, this land contract may or may not have been recorded.
-Speak with an attorney in the state where the land is located if you believe land you inherited was sold using a land contract.
+Depending on the state or county, this land contract may or may not have been recorded when initially signed.

 Mistake #3: Assuming You Can Sell It Quickly

-If you inherited land with one or more encumbrances, the title is not marketable — and as a result, you may not be able to sell it quickly.
-Likewise, even if you inherited the land via a beneficiary deed, you will need to wait until the decedent’s estate is settled before you get free and marketable title.
+If you inherited land with one or more encumbrances, the title is not marketable—and as a result, you may not be able to sell it quickly.
+Likewise, even if you inherited the land via a beneficiary deed, you will need to wait until the decedent’s estate is settled before you get clear title with the right to use or sell the property.

 Finally, some people believe that a property they inherited will sell quickly once listed with a real estate agent.
 The reality is that land often takes much longer to sell than houses in most markets simply because fewer buyers exist.
 This is especially true for land that is vacant and has few desirable attributes.
-Land that is far from electricity and has no septic system or well will take longer to sell.
+For instance, land that is far from electricity and that requires a well and septic system will take longer to sell.

-Most importantly, whenever you are confused or have doubts about any aspect of land or property you may have inherited or purchased, you should always consult with an attorney in the state where the property is located.
+Final note: whenever you’re confused or have doubts about any property you have inherited or purchased, consult an attorney in the state where the real estate is located.

 Copyright LandPocket.
 All rights reserved.